CHRehan/rest_countries_sample/README.md

   * [Lifecycles][5] - Create a UI that automatically responds to lifecycle events.
   * [LiveData][6] - Build data objects that notify views when the underlying database changes.
   * [Navigation][7] - Handle everything needed for in-app navigation.
-  * [Room][8] - Access your app's SQLite database with in-app objects and compile-time checks.
+  * [DataStore Preferences][8] - Jetpack DataStore is a data storage solution that allows you to store key-value pairs or typed objects with protocol buffers.
   * [ViewModel][9] - Store UI-related data that isn't destroyed on app rotations.
 Easily schedule asynchronous tasks for optimal execution.
 * [UI][11] - Details on why and how to use UI Components in your apps - together or separate